Jaguar XF (X250): XF Sportbrake (2012–2015)

 The Sportbrake was officially introduced in March 2012, and went on-sale in October of the same year.

 It is available with all of the saloon's engines and has a loading capacity of 550 L with the seats up and 1675 L with them folded.
-The maximum capacity surpasses that of the contemporary BMW 5 Series Touring, Cadillac CTS Sport Wagon, and the Mercedes-Benz CLS-Class (X218) Shooting Brake.
+The maximum capacity surpasses that of the contemporary BMW 5 Series (F10) Touring, Second Gen. Cadillac CTS Sport Wagon, and the Mercedes-Benz CLS-Class (X218) Shooting Brake.
 The extended roofline increases rear headroom by 48 mm and the rear bench includes a 60:40 split and remote-controlled 'one-touch' folding function.
 The load area is fitted with multi-function rails and is 1970 mm long and 1064 mm wide.

 XFR-S

 An R-S version of the XF was confirmed in 2012 following an image released shortly before the Los Angeles Auto Show.
 It uses the same 5.0-litre supercharged V8 engine as the Jaguar XKR-S.

 The engine is rated at 550 PS at 6,500 rpm and 680 Nm of torque at 5,500 rpm.
 The XFR-S has a 0-60 mph (0-97 km/h) time of 4.4 seconds and a top speed of 186 mi/h.
 The XFR-S differs from the XFR as it has bespoke 20-inch alloy wheels, wider front grills and carbon fibre.
 The front grills aid aerodynamic efficiency as does the large rear wing and rear diffuser.